 Section 44-95-190.
 This chapter shall not be interpreted or construed to permit smoking where it is otherwise restricted by other applicable state or local laws.

 Section 44-95-200.
-This chapter shall be liberally construed so as to further its purposes
+This chapter shall be liberally construed so as to further its purposes.

 Renumber sections to conform.